JoeBillingsley/JoeTheAverage.github.io/cv/equestrian.md

         Committed to improving.
 Always seeking opportunities to develop.
     </li>
     <li>
-        Current in Ipswich working with BT to develop novel algorithms for computer resource management in next generation telecommunications networks.
+        Currently in Ipswich working with BT to develop novel algorithms for computer resource management in next generation telecommunications networks.
     </li>
 </ul>